 - Provide multiple earning opportunities.
 When employees have multiple earning opportunities to pool points, they tend to stay engaged over a longer period of time as they strive for a bigger reward.

 - Select meaningful rewards.
-Depending upon the situation, consider a specific reward for your outstanding employee like a travel experience where they can build relationships with other top performers and key management.
+Depending upon the situation, consider exclusive rewards for your outstanding employees like unique experiential awards or an opportunity for them to build relationships with other top performers and management.

 “Nothing is ever really lost to us as long as we remember it.”